Will TikTok Be Banned In The USA? It May Depend On Who Owns It

 Meanwhile, ByteDance is scrambling to burnish its image in the eyes of Washington lawmakers, spending $500,000 in the three months ending in June on lobbying efforts, according to the company's lobbying disclosure forms filed this week.

-Expert: 'I'll be damned if I can see the national security threat.'
+Expert: 'I'll be damned if I can see the national security threat'

 TikTok videos, which tend to feature teenagers lip-syncing or doing viral dance routines, or young people staging funny monologues, political commentaries and, increasingly, political activism, are not the most useful content from an espionage perspective, Lewis said.

-"I actually was interested in this, so I watched 4 hours of TikTok videos.
+"I actually was interested in this, so I watched four hours of TikTok videos.
 That works out to be over 700 TikTok videos," he said.
 "And I'll be damned if I can see the national security threat."

 TikTok is upfront about what data it collects: access to a device's microphone and camera; location data; users' IP addresses; what videos are watched and "liked" on the platform and what messages are exchanged with others; online browsing history (which users can opt out of); and access to the address books on users' phones.